National Science Foundation

 Grant in 2013

-Arcadia Biosciences is an agricultural technology company that focuses on developing crop productivity traits, particularly in hemp, wheat, and soybean.
-The company aims to enhance farm economics by improving crop performance in the field and increasing the value of these crops as food ingredients, health and wellness products, and for industrial applications.
-Its product offerings include GoodHemp, a range of non-GMO hemp seed varieties, and GoodWheat, which transforms wheat into a functional food to meet consumer demands.
-Additionally, the company has developed nutritional oils and a drought and herbicide-tolerant soybean trait known as HB4.
-Arcadia collaborates with various partners, including Ardent Mills and Corteva AgriScience, and operates in multiple regions, including the United States, Canada, Africa, and India.
-Founded in 2002 and headquartered in Davis, California, Arcadia Biosciences utilizes advanced breeding and biotechnology techniques to create value for consumers, processors, and farmers.
+Arcadia Biosciences, Inc. is an agricultural technology company based in Davis, California, focusing on the development of crop productivity traits primarily in hemp, wheat, and soybean.
+Established in 2002, the company employs advanced screening, breeding, and biotechnology techniques to create products that enhance farm economics and improve the value of crops as food ingredients, health and wellness products, and for industrial applications.
+Its product lineup includes GoodHemp, a range of non-GMO hemp seed varieties aimed at genetic improvement; GoodWheat, which transforms wheat into a functional food; and a drought and herbicide-tolerant soybean trait known as HB4.
+Additionally, Arcadia Biosciences produces plant-based food and beverage products, including high-fiber pasta and coconut water, thereby catering to consumer demands while promoting environmental sustainability.
+The company operates in diverse markets, including the United States, Canada, Africa, and India, and collaborates with several industry partners to advance its initiatives.

 enEvolv